Inflectra/spira-documentation/docs/Spira-User-Manual/Application-Wide.md

 ### Filtering

 You can easily filter artifact lists as you can see in the screen-shot below.
-Here we are filtering Requirements by the status "Requested"):
+Here, we are filtering Requirements by the status "Requested":

 ![](img/Requirements_Management_86.png)